mayooear/gpt4-pdf-chatbot-langchain/ananda-doc-gen/README.txt

 4. take the appropriate subfolder and move it to /docs at top of tree

 5. To process the embeddings and put this into production, you need to clear out the pinecone embeddings of a pinecone env not in production.
-We currently have two pinecone accounts for the two corpuses.
-   You can check vercel or your local .env file if that's up to date.
-Then select the other pinecone corpus/env login and delete the dataset.
+We currently have separate pinecone accounts for each context, one for Swami and Master, and another that includes all docs.
+Check your local .env file.
+Then select a spare pinecone corpus/env login that's not in use and delete the dataset.
    Create fresh one with same name and 1536 for size.
 Change your .env file to point to its API key.
    Then run:

-   yarn run ingest
+      yarn run ingest someContext

+   someContext would be swami_master or whole_library or other options as shown in pinecone-client.ts

 6. Confirm that pinecone index was created

-7. Switch production env var for pinecone API to point to the new corpus/data.
+7. Switch production env var for appropriate pinecone API (e.g., for PINECONE_API_KEY_MASTER_SWAMI) to point to the new corpus/data.